-Today’s deep learning applications include complex, multi-stage pre-processing data pipelines that include compute-intensive steps mainly carried out on the CPU.
-For instance, steps such as load data from disk, decode, crop, random resize, color and spatial augmentations and format conversions are carried out on the CPUs, limiting the performance and scalability of training and inference tasks.
-In addition, the deep learning frameworks today have multiple data pre-processing implementations, resulting in challenges such as portability of training and inference workflows and code maintainability.
+Deep learning applications require complex, multi-stage pre-processing data pipelines.
+Such data pipelines involve compute-intensive operations that are carried out on the CPU.
+For example, tasks such as: load data from disk, decode, crop, random resize, color and spatial augmentations and format conversions, are mainly carried out on the CPUs, limiting the performance and scalability of training and inference.

-NVIDIA Data Loading Library (DALI) is a collection of highly optimized building blocks and an execution engine to accelerate input data pre-processing for deep learning applications.
-DALI provides both performance and flexibility of accelerating different data pipelines, as a single library, that can be easily integrated into different deep learning training and inference applications.
+NVIDIA Data Loading Library (DALI) is a collection of highly optimized building blocks, and an execution engine, to accelerate the pre-processing of the input data for deep learning applications.
+DALI provides both the performance and the flexibility for accelerating different data pipelines as a single library.
+This single library can then be easily integrated into different deep learning training and inference applications.

-- Full data pipeline accelerated from reading from disk to getting ready for training/inference
+Full data pipeline–accelerated from reading the disk to getting ready for training and inference.

 - Getting started